 According to the allegations, Navient charges a late fee of 5% for each missed payment on private student loans.
 The lawsuit states that the late payments are unlawful because they do not bear a relationship to the actual costs incurred by Navient in processing the missed payments.
 Under California’s consumer protection laws, the late fee must be based on Sallie Mae’s actual cost associated with late payment.

 Additionally, the CFPB states that the 5% interest rate is exorbitant because it is equivalent to an annual interest rate of a staggering 120%.
 In addition to the late fee, Navient continues to charge regular interest on the missed payment amount, which causes the borrower to pay Navient twice for being late on one single loan payment.

-The private student loans are the loans that are being affected by this.
+Private student loans are the loans that are being affected by this.
 They are marketed by Navient as Signature Loans, Signature Student Loans, and Signature Select Loans, and do not include Federal Family Education Loans which are issued by the government itself and not the servicer.
-The private loans often originate by a bank, lending agency or financial services firm, but is serviced by Navient.
+The private loans often originate from a bank, lending agency, or financial services firm, but are serviced by Navient.

-For years, Navient created obstacles to repayment by providing bad information, processing payments incorrectly and failing to act when borrowers complained.
-The company also allegedly cheated many struggling borrowers, through shortcuts and deception, out of their rights to lower payments, which caused them to pay much more that they had to for their loans.
+For years, Navient created obstacles to student loan repayment by providing bad information, processing payments incorrectly, and failing to act when borrowers complained.
+The company also allegedly cheated many struggling borrowers, through shortcuts and deception, out of their rights to lower payments, which caused them to pay much more than they had to for their loans.